zephyrproject-rtos/zephyr/doc/connectivity/bluetooth/api/mesh/shell.rst

 	Get or set the default TTL value.

 	* ``TTL``: If present, sets the new default TTL value.
-Leagal TTL values are 0x00 and 0x02-0x7f.
+Legal TTL values are 0x00 and 0x02-0x7f.
 If omitted, the current default TTL value is printed.

 ``mesh models cfg friend [Val(off, on)]``